briatte/dsr/README.md

 # Part 3.
 Extras

-Statistical and [machine learning][ml] could go there, as well as APIs and Web scraping, networks, big data and more things, but there are only two extra sessions.
+Statistical learning and [machine learning][ml] could go there, as well as APIs and Web scraping, networks, big data and more things, but there are only two extra sessions.

 [ml]: https://conf20-intro-ml.netlify.app/